MyNameIsAditya/TestAPI/README.md

 # Test API

 Created a test API with get, post, put, and delete requests.
+This uses a REST software architecture style.
 Use /colors to get a list of colors, add to the list of colors, change the list of existing colors, and delete colors from the list.

 ## Tools Used to Create API
 1. Node.js